Mirror Lake (New York)

 The oligotrophic, circumneutral body of water called Mirror Lake is in the Adirondack Mountains in northern New York in the United States.
 The lake is approximately 124 acre, with a watershed area of 741 acres.
 27% of the watershed area is developed, 51% is forested, 2% is wetlands, and 20% is surface water.
 The lake has a maximum depth of 65 ft and an average depth of 14 ft.
 It is located in the village of Lake Placid, near the center of the town of North Elba in Essex County.

 Recreational Use

 Situated in the center of the Village of Lake Placid, Mirror Lake experiences a lot of recreational use.
-Motor boats and snowmobiles are not allowed on the lake.
 During the summer it is popular for canoeing, kayaking, and stand-up paddle boarding.
 In the winter, you can take a dogsled ride on the lake or ice skate on a maintained track around the perimeter of the lake.
 The swim portion of the Lake Placid IRONMAN competition takes place in the lake and swim lanes are set up through the summer for swimmers to practice.
+Motorboats and snowmobiles are not allowed on the lake.